 Good communication skills

-Strong communication skills are key in any mentorship; if you can't communicate effectively with your mentee, how will they ever learn from you?
+Strong communication skills are key in all mentorship strategies; if a mentor can't communicate effectively, how will the mentee ever learn from them?

-If you’re a professional mentor, it's essential to have skills and experience in the industry you're mentoring in.
-This will help you pass on relevant knowledge and advice to your mentee.
+For professional mentors, it's essential for them to have skills and experience in the industry they’re mentoring in.
+This will help them pass on relevant knowledge and advice to their mentee.

 A desire to help

 Last but not least, the most important skill of all is a genuine desire to help others.
-Your drive to help your mentee will be what motivates you to continue being a mentor, even when you encounter challenges.
+A mentor’s drive to help their mentee will be what motivates them to continue being a mentor, even when they encounter challenges.

 “[After running a workplace mentoring program for the first time], Our most significant learning was that while the more senior mentees could articulate their goals and needs, our newest batch often needed help defining their goals.
 As one veteran mentor told me, ‘t’s our role to help raise the goal-setting bar.’”